rc9000/nd2-worker-plugin-aci/README.md

 ## Limitations

 This is a very early release.
-It is known to work on exactly ~~one fabric~~ two fabrics with APIC 3.2 or 4.1, and so far for L2 fvCEp only.
+It is known to work on exactly ~~one fabric~~ two fabrics with APIC 3.2 or 4.1.
 You're very welcome to experiment and fork or contribute, but expect stuff to fail and support to be very limited.

 ## Description